Michael Yon: Background

 Yon first landed in Baghdad in late December 2004.
 He covered the war in Iraq for several years afterward, notably covering the Deuce Four forces.
 Yon briefly stopped over to Afghanistan in early 2006.
 In December 2007, Yon was present in Basra with 4th Battalion, The Rifles during the British withdrawal from the city.
-He subsequently visited England and met the Duchess of Cornwall.
+He subsequently visited England and met then-Duchess of Cornwall and current queen consort of the United Kingdom, Queen Camilla.
 Yon praised her for what he saw as her unstinting support for her troops.

 Yon moved to covering the War in Afghanistan in August 2008, which he said had become the most important field in the war on terrorism.
 He attempted to travel to Pakistan in June 2009, but his visa application was denied.
 That month, he also traveled to Singapore, Bahrain, the Philippines, and Turkey to report on Secretary of Defense Robert Gates' security meetings.
 From July 2019 until he was deported on 5 February 2020, Yon had been reporting on the ground from the 2019 Hong Kong Protests.

 In January 2021, Michael Yon attended the 2021 United States Capitol attack but stayed outside of the US Capitol.
-In an interview with Epoch Times, he claimed he witnessed Antifa, not white nationalist militias such as Proud Boys or Oath Keepers as other media have reported, "clearly led" the insurrection.
+In an interview with Epoch Times, he claimed he witnessed Antifa, not neo-fascist militias such as Proud Boys or Oath Keepers as other media have reported, "clearly led" the insurrection.
 However, Media Matters said that the Epoch Times promoted the "Stop the Steal" Capitol rally that led to the riot.